What New Legal Challenges Do Employers Face After the Muldrow Decision?

 National Effect

-The Supreme Court limited their analysis to adverse employment actions involving lateral job transfers.
+The Supreme Court limited its analysis to adverse employment actions involving lateral job transfers.
 The Court did not state whether this decision would apply to all employment actions.
 However, Circuit and District Courts across the country have interpreted Muldrow to apply to a vast degree of employer conduct.

 Although the Second Circuit has yet to publish an opinion interpreting the rule in Muldrow, New York District Courts have applied the opinion to decide matters concerning adverse employment actions that go well beyond job transfers.
-The Eastern District of New York used Muldrow in determining whether an employer’s conduct that threatened to modify a pregnant employee’s position to part-time, denied the employee’s overtime request, and relocated her workstation to the back of the office amounted to sex and pregnancy discrimination under Title VII.
+The Eastern District of New York used Muldrow in determining whether an employer’s conduct that threatened to modify a pregnant employee’s position to part-time, denied the employee’s overtime request, and relocated her workstation to the back of the office, amounted to sex and pregnancy discrimination under Title VII.

 Not only are New York courts applying the ruling in Muldrow to various employment actions, but it is also being utilized in cases brought under the New York Human Rights Laws, the Americans with Disabilities Act, the Age Discrimination in Employment Act, and Section 1981 of the Civil Rights Act of 1866.
 For example, the Southern District of New York recently interpreted Muldrow to decide that the Second Circuit’s ruling that an adverse employment action be “materially significant” to allege an adverse discrimination claim is no longer required.
 Moreover, it held that claims brought under Section 1981 can also be evaluated under the Muldrow rule.